airbnb/javascript/README.md

 ## Control Statements

   <a name="control-statements"></a>
-  - [11.1](#control-statements) In case your control statement (`if`, `while` etc.) gets too long or exceeds the maximum line length, each (grouped) condition could be put into a new line.
+  - [11.1](#control-statements) In case your control statement (`if`, `while` etc.) gets too long or exceeds the maximum line length, each (grouped) condition should be put into a new line.
 The logical operator should begin the line.

     ```javascript
     // bad